Serap08/EventManager/README.md

 3. While the server is running, open a new terminal and run the following command to view the application running: npm start
-     (Project will be running on http://localhost:3000)
+     (The application will be running on http://localhost:3000)